Devendra-Singh6464/keycloak_postgres_connection_using_podman/keycloak_database.md

 ## Get started with Keycloak on Podman

 ## [Podman](https://docs.podman.io/en/latest/):
-   Podman is a daemonless, open source, Linux native tool designed to make it easy to find, run, build, share and deploy applications using Open Containers Initiative (OCI) Containers and Container Images.
-Podman provides a command line interface (CLI) familiar to anyone who has used the Docker Container Engine.
-Most users can simply alias Docker to Podman (alias docker=podman) without any problems.
+   Podman is a tool used to create, manage, and run containers.
+It allows users to package applications and their dependencies into isolated environments, making it easier to develop, deploy, and manage software.

 ## Prerequisite

 Distributor ID:	Ubuntu
 Description:	Ubuntu 22.04.3 LTS
 Release:	22.04
 Codename:	jammy

 postgresql version-